Red Robin

-Red Robin Gourmet Burgers, Inc., more commonly known as Red Robin Gourmet Burgers and Brews or simply Red Robin, is an American chain of casual dining restaurants founded in September 1969 in Seattle, Washington.
+Red Robin Gourmet Burgers, Inc., more commonly known as Red Robin Gourmet Burgers and Brews or simply Red Robin, is an American chain of casual dining restaurants founded in 1969 in Seattle, Washington.
 In 1979, the first franchised Red Robin restaurant was opened in Yakima, Washington.
-Red Robin's headquarters are in Greenwood Village, Colorado.
-As of August 2020, the company had over 570 restaurants in operation with 90 being operated as a franchise.
+Red Robin's headquarters is in Greenwood Village, Colorado.
+As of December 2024, the company operated a total of 498 restaurants, with 91 being operated as a franchise.

 History

-The original Red Robin stood at the corner of Furhman and Eastlake Avenues E. in Seattle, at the southern end of the University Bridge.
-This building dated from 1940 and was first called Sam's Tavern.
-The owner, Sam, sang in a barbershop quartet and could frequently be heard singing the song "When the Red, Red Robin (Comes Bob, Bob, Bobbin' Along)."
-He liked the song so much that he eventually changed the name to Sam's Red Robin.
+The first Red Robin was located at the corner of Furhman and Eastlake Avenues E. in Seattle, at the southern end of the University Bridge.
+This building dated from 1916 as a grocery store and was later converted into a restaurant in the 1920s; it was owned by 12 properties and known by various names.
+It was renamed to Sam's Red Robin Tavern in 1942, allegedly by owner Samuel Caston, who sang in a barbershop quartet and could frequently be heard singing the song "When the Red, Red Robin (Comes Bob, Bob, Bobbin' Along)".

 In 1969, local Seattle restaurant entrepreneur Gerry Kingen bought and expanded the restaurant.
 The business dropped the "Sam's" and became Red Robin.
 The first restaurant was 1,200 sq ft (110 m2).
 It was a favored hangout for University of Washington students.
 Kingen continued to operate the location as a tavern for a few years, but later added hamburgers to the menu, eventually giving fans 28 different burgers to choose from, and sales increased.

 After ten years of building the Red Robin concept, Kingen decided to franchise it, which proved to be significant in the development of the chain.
 The chain drew its strength through franchising and through one franchisee in particular.
-Kingen's association with the company he founded later ended, but the franchising system endured, creating disciples of the gourmet burger format that extended the physical presence and geographic reach of the enterprise far beyond the efforts of its creator.
+Kingen's association with the company he founded later ended, but the franchising system endured.

 In 1979, Kingen sold Michael and Steve Snyder the rights to open a Red Robin in Yakima, Washington, and The Snyder Group Company became Red Robin's first franchisee.
 In 1980, Red Robin opened a restaurant in Portland, Oregon.
 In 1983, Red Robin adopted a mascot named Red.
 In 1985, Red Robin had 175 restaurants when the corporate headquarters was moved from downtown Seattle to Irvine, California after CEO Kingen sold a controlling interest in Red Robin Corp. to Skylark Corporation of Japan and where Michael Snyder had Red Robin offices.
-With marginal successes and poor financial performance under Skylark's management, Kingen, then a minority owner, in 1995 stepped back into Red Robin with Michael Snyder to nurse the company back to profitability.
+With marginal successes and poor financial performance under Skylark's management, Kingen, then a minority owner, in 1995 stepped back into Red Robin with Michael Snyder.
 In 2000, the company opened its 150th restaurant.
-The headquarters was moved to the Denver Tech Center.
+The headquarters were moved to the Denver Tech Center.
 In 2000, Red Robin merged with the Snyder Group, and Snyder became the company's president, chairman, and CEO.
 Snyder took the company public in 2002.
+In 2005, Snyder was ousted as CEO after allegations of fraud, which led to a SEC investigation and settlement and shareholders' lawsuit.